sofiiadorosh/so-yummy-app/README.md

-# Hello everyine and Welcome to our So Yummy App!
+# Hello everyone and Welcome to our So Yummy App!

 This project was bootstrapped
 with[Create React App](https://github.com/facebook/create-react-app).
 You can